Table of Contents

 |Healthy||65||865||930 (100 – 7 = 93% healthy)||Specificity = 92%|

 |Total Persons||135||865||1.000 (tested persons)|

 Out of 1,000 tested persons, 70 people (7%) are actually infected by the virus and their test is positive.
 Because of the lower specificity of the rapid test, 65 of the healthy 930 people also get a positive Ebola test result.
-Out of a total of 135 Ebola tests with a positive result, almost half, 65 people in our hospital, will have been diagnosed with a false positive and had to be treated for safety reasons and put in isolation.
-Despite the apparently high values, the chance to be truly suffering from Ebola with a positive test result, in our example, is only 52%!
+Out of a total of 135 Ebola tests with a positive result, almost half, 65 people in our hospital, will have been diagnosed with a false positive and will have to be treated for safety reasons and put in isolation.
+Despite the apparently high values, the chance of actually having Ebola with a positive test result, in our example, is only 52%!

 Other Statistical Values

-The pretest probability indicates how likely a test will yield a positive result; therefore, it is dependent on the prevalence.
-For example, the pretest probability for our Ebola rapid test is much lower in East Africa than Sierra Leone due to a much lower prevalence.
+Pretest probability indicates how likely a test will yield a positive result; therefore, it is dependent on prevalence.
+For example, the pretest probability for our Ebola rapid test is much lower in East Africa than in Sierra Leone due to a much lower prevalence.

 - Your neighborhood